muhammedshihab1001/FM_Radio/README.md

   - https://www.radio-browser.info/
   - Public FM stream links

+Station data is sourced from **Radio-Browser**, an open community-driven radio station directory.
-Station data is cleaned and stored in a static JSON file for browser compatibility.
+For performance and browser compatibility, the data is cleaned and stored in a static JSON file.

+---
+## ⚠️ Disclaimer

+This project does **not host, store, or rebroadcast** any radio audio content.

+All radio streams and station metadata are provided by **third-party sources** and are **publicly available on the internet**.
+Stream availability, content, and licensing are the responsibility of the respective radio stations and stream providers.

+If any station owner has concerns regarding their listing or wishes to have their station removed from this project,
+they may contact the project maintainer via **GitHub Issues**, and the station will be removed promptly.

 ---